SSD speeds: "up-to" no good.

 SanDisk Extreme is always a solid choice (don't bother paying more for the Pro since you wont have any better performance on Apple computers at this time)

-OWC Envoy Electron Pro and the SAMSUNG T7 Shield (since it fixed the cache flaw of the original T7) are solid options.
+OWC Envoy Electron Pro and the SAMSUNG T7 Shield (since it eliminated the cache flaw of the original T7) are solid options.

 As for a DIY approach.
 ACASIS has a nice selection of NVMe enclosures and the Sabrent Rocket series of drives offer great performance.